These summer health tips will help you feel great during the warm months ahead. It doesn’t have to be a task to stay healthy over summer!

 Looking for recipes that won’t make you even hotter in the warm weather?
 Try these Dinner Ideas for Hot Summer Nights.

 When the temperature skyrockets, there is nothing more refreshing than a cool beverage.
 But many drink choices can be laden with added sugars and unnecessary calories, so the next time you find yourself reaching for something other than water, try drinking green tea instead of sweetened tea, or berry-infused water instead of soda.
 This is a great way to increase hydration levels while reducing sugar consumption.

 Check out my TV segment “Health Experts Searching for Ways to Cut Sugar Intake” with ABC-7 Los Angeles.

-7. Sharing is caring.
-If you’re eating out, chances are the portion sizes are too large.
+If you order take-out, chances are the portion sizes are larger than you anticipated.
 Instead of wasting food, try sharing your meal with your companion; this will leave you satisfied without overloading on the calories.
-If you’re still hungry, order a small salad or a side of mixed vegetables.
+If you’re still hungry, mix together a small salad or a side of mixed vegetables.

-8. Go outside.
-Even though it’s hot, summer is the perfect time to get outside and enjoy the weather, so try soaking up the sun (using sunscreen, of course) with some fun activities.
-Whether it’s taking your kids to the playground, outdoor fountains, or a nearby park, there is always something fun and active to do during the summer months.
+Even though it’s hot, summer is the perfect time to get outside and enjoy the weather.
+Try soaking up the sun (using sunscreen, of course) with some fun activities.
+Whether it’s going on a walk, enjoying time at the beach, running through sprinklers, or sitting on a blanket at a nearby park, there is always something fun and active to do during the summer months.
 Plus, you can always go on a hike or longer bike ride if you want to explore some nature.